open-mmlab/OpenPCDet/README.md

 ### Building / Deployment:

+We rely on the CUDA 11.6 image, defined in `docker/cuda116.dockerfile`

-To build this image and publish the resulting image, run:
+To build this image and publish it to our container registry, run:
 ```
 make build
 make push